Roger Sadowsky Bio

 Roger Sadowsky is one of the most highly respected instrument makers in the world.
-His instruments are played by many of the world’s greatest artists including guitarists Jim Hall, John Abercrombie, Pat Metheny, Lee Ritenour, Chuck Loeb and bass players Marcus Miller, Will Lee, Rickey Minor, Michael Rhodes, Verdine White and Jason Newsted.
+His guitars, basses, and archtop guitars are played by many of the world’s greatest artists, past and present.
+The list includes guitarists Jim Hall, John Abercrombie, Pat Metheny, Lee Ritenour, Andy Summers, Juan Luis Guerra, Chuck Loeb, Prince, and Paul Simon.
+Bass players include Will Lee, Rickey Minor, Verdine White, Colin Greenwood, Tully Kennedy, and Jason Newsted.
+The Sadowsky Custom Shop is currently located in Long Island City, just a few minutes from Manhattan by subway.

 While working his way through a PhD program in psychobiology at Rutgers University, Roger became friends with a group of professional folk musicians and immediately admired their wonderful vintage Martin guitars.
 He soon became obsessed with the guitar and began writing to guitar makers all over the world to seek an apprenticeship.
 A year later, he left his PhD goals behind and began working with luthier Augie LoPrinzi building acoustic guitars in New Jersey.